francbianc/burglary_detection/README.md

   - *cfg.NamesAnn_path*: directory of a .txt file containing the names of the test videos that must be included for the experiment
   Results are saved into a folder, whose name refers to the defined experiment name, that is located in the directory specified by cfg.path_all_features.

-  All the predictions of our model can be downloaded from the Releases section of the repository.
+  All the predictions of our model can be downloaded from the **Releases** section of this repository.

 4. **AUC - Area Under the Curve**